FlatBuffers IDL Support

 |---|---|

-You already have .fbs schemas and want Fory runtime/codegen | Use FlatBuffers input |
+You already have .fbs schemas and want Fory APIs/codegen | Use FlatBuffers input |

 | You are starting new schema work and want full Fory syntax control | Use native Fory IDL |

-| You need FlatBuffers wire compatibility at runtime | Keep FlatBuffers stack |
+| You need FlatBuffers wire compatibility | Keep FlatBuffers stack |

 You need Fory object-graph semantics (ref, weak refs, etc.) | Use Fory |